I have been a fan of Phil Mickelson since he came onto the PGA tour and I have an interest in the history of golf.

 Both have had their greatest heartbreaks at the US Open.
 The US Open is the one major that Phil has not won, but he has been close many times, including the 2006 US Open noted above.
 Although Palmer did win the 1960 US Open at Cherry Hills, he had the famous collapse in the 1966 Open at the Olympic Club, giving up a seven shot lead on the back nine to Billy Casper.
-He also lost an 18-hole playoff with a young Jack Nicklaus at the 1962 US Open at Oakmont, which was played in front of a very pro Palmer crowd.
+He also lost an 18-hole playoff with a young Jack Nicklaus at the 1962 US Open at Oakmont, which was played in front of a very pro-Palmer crowd.

-Palmer had 10 second place finishes in the Major Tournaments and Mickelson had 11 second place finishes.
-Palmer had a total of 17 first or second place finishes in the majors and Mickelson had 16.
-Again, it was the US Open where they both had the most second place finishes with Palmer having four and Mickelson having six.
+Palmer had 10 second-place finishes in the Major Tournaments and Mickelson had 11 second-place finishes.
+Palmer had a total of 17 first or second-place finishes in the majors and Mickelson had 16.
+Again, it was the US Open where they both had the most second-place finishes with Palmer having four and Mickelson having six.
 In their careers, the tournaments that they didn’t win may have been as memorable as the ones they did win.

 Off the golf course, they both shared a love for flying.
 Both had their own planes that they would fly to tournaments.
-Mickelson famously flew from Pennsylvania back to San Diego during the 2016 US Open to attend his daughters graduation and flew back just in time for his tee time.
+Mickelson famously flew from Pennsylvania back to San Diego during the 2016 US Open to attend his daughter's graduation and flew back just in time for his tee time.

 It is probably unfair to compare any golfer to Arnold Palmer as the timing of his rise to greatness coincided with the advent of television.
 His popularity was instrumental in elevating the game of golf to what it is today.
-However, Phil Mickelson has carved out a legacy of his own on the PGA Tour, using the same formula of great golf, played with a fearless approach and a tremendous devotion to his fans.
+However, Phil Mickelson has carved out a legacy of his own on the PGA Tour, using the same formula of great golf: playing with a fearless approach and a tremendous devotion to his fans.

-Of course Mickelson’s career is not over and maybe he isn’t finished providing the golf world with great moments.
+Of course, Mickelson’s career is not over and maybe he isn’t finished providing the golf world with great moments.
 It will probably be many years before we know how his career will be viewed in history.
 But his career has certainly been unique and in many ways similar to the great Arnold Palmer.

 Now if he can just come up with a drink to name himself after.